hbowie/notenik-project/notenik-swift/reports/guides/guide.md

 The two preferred extensions are '.txt' (short for text) and '.md' (short for markdown -- more on this later).

-Use the Text Edit Note command on the Note menu to open the currently displayed Note in your default text editor.
+Use the Text Edit Note command under the Note menu to open the currently displayed Note in your default text editor.

-<h2 id="notes-are-collected-into-folders">Notes are Collected into Folders</h2>
+## Notes are Collected into Folders

 Each Note is part of a Collection, and each Collection is stored in its own folder (aka directory).
 Each Note within a Collection must have its own unique Title.

 You can organize your Notes into as many Collections as you would like, and store each Collection wherever you would like.

-The Notenik application can only open one Collection at a time, but you can easily switch from one to another using the Open Recent command on the File menu.
-If you want to quickly go back and forth between two Collections, use the Jump to Last Collection command, or its keyboard shortcut.
+The Notenik application can open multiple Collections at a time, each in its own window.
+The Open Recent command under the File menu provides easy access to recently opened Collections.

-If you decide to move a Collection to a different location on disk, there's a command for that under the File menu as well.

-You can adjust the number of Recent Files to retain using the File Tab in the Notenik preferences.
-This is also the place where you can specify whether you would like Notenik to open the most recently used Collection used when it starts up, or always open one specific Collection.
-All of Notenik's application preferences are available from the Options menu.

-You can also use the File Tab in the Notenik preferences to select a Collection you'd like to identify as your Essential Collection -- whichever Collection you wish to designate as primary, or most frequently used.
-You can then use a special command on the File menu -- or its keyboard shortcut -- to quickly open that Essential Collection.
+You may use a command under the File menu to designate the current Collection as your Essential Collection.
+Once identified, this will be the first Collection opened each time the application launches.

+The Save As command under the File menu allows you to save an entire Collection in a new location, with the option to either keep the current location (effectively making a copy) or to delete it (effectively moving the Collection to a new location).

 You might want to use the New command on the File menu to create your first Collection now, if you don't already have one created.

-<h2 id="add-delete-and-update-your-notes">Add, Delete and Update Your Notes</h2>
+## Add, Delete and Update Your Notes

 The Display tab shows you what your Note looks like.
 Your note is formatted as a web page, and displayed within Notenik using a built-in web browser.
 If you click on a hyperlink within the display, then the linked page will replace your Note.
-If you wish to get back to your Note, then click on the Reload button beneath the display.
-If your Note has a Link value, then click on the Launch Link button to see the linked page within your default web browser, instead of Notenik's internal browser.
+If you wish to get back to your Note, then click on the Refresh button in the Toolbar.
+If your Note has a Link value, then click on the Open Link button in the Toolbar to see the linked page within your default web browser, instead of Notenik's internal browser.

 The Edit tab lets you make changes to the Field Values of a Note.